-seven provinces from India to Ethiopia, to each province in its own script, to each people in its own language, and to the Jews in their own script and language.
-10These letters written in the name of King Ahasuerus and sealed with the royal signet ring were carried by couriers mounted on the king's thoroughbred steeds.
+The royal scribes were summoned that very day, the twenty-third of the third month of Sivan, and as Mordecai dictated they wrote an order to the Jews, to the satraps, governors and officials of the one hundred twenty-seven provinces from India to Ethiopia, to each province in its own script, to each people in its own language, and to the Jews in their own script and language.
+These letters written in the name of king Ahasuerus and sealed with the royal signet ring were carried by couriers mounted on the king's thoroughbred steeds.

-11The king's edict granted the Jews in each city the right to assemble and defend themselves, to kill, destroy and wipe out any armed group of any nation or province that might attack them and their women and children, and to seize their goods as spoil.
-12This edict took effect throughout the provinces of King Ahasuerus on the thirteenth day of the twelfth month, Adar.
+The king's edict granted the Jews in each city the right to assemble and defend themselves, to kill, destroy and wipe out any armed group of any nation or province that might attack them and their women and children, and to seize their goods as spoil.
+12 This edict took effect throughout the provinces of king Ahasuerus on the thirteenth day of the twelfth month, Adar.

-16 • 1 The text of the letter read as follows: "The great King Ahasuerus to the satraps, governors and all our loyal subjects in the one hundred twenty-seven provinces stretching from India to Ethiopia: Greetings!
+16 ows: "The text of the letter read as follows: "The great king Ahasuerus to the satraps, governors and all our loyal subjects in the one hundred twenty-seven provinces stretching from India to Ethiopia: Greetings!

-2 The more some men are honored through the generosity of their patrons, the prouder they become.
-3 Gloating in their power and incapable of responsibility, they seek to injure our subjects and even plot against their own benefactors.
+The more some men are honored

+But, naturally, it was not his fault: Haman was the one who had deceived the king.
+He finds no problem in decreeing the opposite of what he had decided shortly before.
+For him, this change through the generosity of their patrons, the prouder they become.
+Gloating in their power and incapable of responsibility, they seek to injure our subjects and even plot against their own benefactors.
 4 They drive out gratitude from the human heart.
-Carried away by the Pro arrogant boasts of men who know nothing of 29:2 goodness, they think they will escape the justice of the all-seeing God.
+Carried away by the arrogant boasts of men who know nothing of goodness, they think they will escape the justice of the allseeing God.